glorborg/trademonkey-docs/docs-site/docs/lexicon/execution-record.md

 ---
 sidebar_position: 6
+slug: /lexicon/execution-record
 title: What Is a Trading Execution Record?
-description: A trading execution record is a structured, time-ordered capture of everything that occurs during a trade's lifecycle.
+description: A trading execution record is a structured, time-ordered capture of everything that occurs during a trade's lifecycle including entries, exits, and rules.
 keywords: [execution record, trade log, trading lifecycle, execution data, behavioral evidence]
 ---

-# What Is a Trading Execution Record?

 ![Diagram showing a trading execution record as a structured capture of the trade lifecycle process versus outcome.](/img/lexicon/execution-record-diagram.png)